-Symptoms of IBS tend to worsen after meals and include:
+Symptoms of IBS tend to be triggered by stress and can worsen after meals.
+They can include:

 - change in bowel habits

-- stools that are more watery, harder, lumpier, or contain mucus
+- stools that are watery, hard, lumpy, or contain mucus

 - diarrhea, constipation, or a combination of both